- Purchase the complete Expat Arrivals Mexico Guide (PDF)

-Workers who are formally employed by the Mexican government go through a separate programme, the Instituto de Seguridad y Servicios Sociales de los Trabajadores del Estado (ISSSTE).
+Mexican government employees are covered by a separate programme referred to as the Instituto de Seguridad y Servicios Sociales de los Trabajadores del Estado (ISSSTE).

 Private healthcare in Mexico

-Because many Mexican doctors complete their medical training in Europe or the USA, they are often fluent in English.
-That said, expats should not expect the same from nurses.
+Since many Mexican doctors complete their medical training in Europe or the US, they are usually fluent in English, but nurses mostly only speak Spanish.

 Health insurance in Mexico